w3c/wai-bcase/index.md

 A 2016 article in FastCompany online magazine[^5] highlights the ways in which Google’s investment in accessibility provides the company with an innovation edge in a broad array of products and services.
-Eve Andersson, the lead engineer featured in the article, say unequivocally that “I’m passionate about accessibility, not just because I believe in a level playing field, but because (it) makes life more livable for everyone.”
+Eve Andersson, the lead engineer featured in the article, says unequivocally “I’m passionate about accessibility, not just because I believe in a level playing field, but because (it) makes life more livable for everyone.”
 Among the innovations that she cites as examples are these: